-The PhD in Educational Psychology, Human Development specialization emphasizes the development of research skills and supports basic and applied research pertaining to all domains of educational psychology.
+The PhD in Educational Psychology, Human Development concentration emphasizes the development of research skills and supports basic and applied research pertaining to all domains of educational psychology.

 The program aims to develop graduates who demonstrate: